-FALL TERM CLASSES - KICK OFF SEPTEMBER 10!
+FALL TERM CLASSES - SEPTEMBER 10 - NOVEMBER 26

 Our Sunday Morning Discipleship classes are held every Sunday at 10:00 AM.
 And this year, we’re trying something different!
 We’re organizing our Sunday morning classes around consistent “terms” so that anyone who wants to join a class, knows when they can join and how long they can be a part of it.
 To take it a step further, we want to make sure we’re offering classes that span our Up/In/Out rhythms.
 Meaning, we want options for learning how to deepen your relationship with God, deepen your relationships with others, and deepening your care and service to the rest of the world.